TheDiVaZo/TheDiVaZo/README.md

 </div>

 <h4>💨 About me</h4>
-I am a Java Developer from 🥘 Russia
+I am a Java Developer

-- I have been interested in programming since childhood
-- There is 1 year of 🏢 commercial experience and several years of non-commercial experience
-- I have several pet projects that have become quite successful.
-- I like to play sandbox and strategy games.
-- I love my country.

 ---